-Whether it’s a flowerpot, flowerbed, wild patch in your lawn, or entire meadow, planting wildflowers provides vital resources to support a wide range of insects that couldn’t survive in urban areas otherwise.
+Whether it’s a flowerpot or an entire meadow, planting wildflowers supports a wide range of insects that couldn’t survive in urban areas otherwise.

 Option 1 – Let your grass grow long

-Long grass, peppered with flowers, is one of the rarest habitats in our well-tended gardens, yet it is incredibly beneficial for wildlife.
-Patches of long grass encourage different plant species to grow, help insects to thrive, create feeding opportunities for birds, and shelter small mammals.
+Long grass, peppered with flowers, is incredibly beneficial for wildlife.
+Patches of long grass encourage different plant species to grow, help insects to thrive, provide food for birds, and shelter small mammals.

 So simply let nature move in!
-Set aside some lawn, leaving it to grow, and wait to see what arrives.
-The less pristine the lawn, the more promising it is for wildlife.
-Just raise the cutters on your mower to make some paths (it’ll look more cared for) and leave the rest of the mowing until July or August after plants have flowered.
+Set aside some lawn, leave it to grow, and wait to see what arrives.
+The less pristine the lawn, the better it is for wildlife.
+If you want to make it look more “looked after”, just raise the cutters on your mower to make some paths and leave the rest of the mowing until July or August after plants have flowered.

 You can create a wildflower area from scratch on bare ground.
-Pick a poor patch of ground that hasn’t been cultivated recently as wildflower meadows establish best on unproductive soil.
+Pick a low-nutrient patch of ground that hasn’t been cultivated recently; wildflower meadows establish best on unproductive soil.
 It’s worth checking what sort of soil you have and its pH before you choose which seeds to sow; wildflower seed merchants supply mixes suitable for various soil types and situations.
 For example, see the excellent advice here and here.

 Soil fertility is also key and can also be tested in advance e.g. by NRN laboratories .
 A phosphorous Index of 0 or 1 is required to restore or create wildflower grassland.
 It is not advised to undertake wildflower grassland restoration or recreation if the index is higher than 3.